Modeling Atomistically Assembled Diffractive Optics in Solids: Scattering Dynamics

 For optical applications, we opt to employ a spiral geometry similar to those used in prior studies of hollow beams \cite{jimenez_sharp_2018, fraser2023silicon}, as shown in Fig. \ref{fig:illustration}.
+This semi-1D geometry has the benefit of focusing scattered light in the far-field, while maintaining a continuous profile such that all atoms may interact with a common planar mode.
 Tailoring the light to produce such a distribution has applications in atomic trapping.
 The geometry of the spiral is determined by the desired focal length $F$ and the wavelength of the light $\lambda$.
 We consider the case of a spiral with a single arm, producing a hollow beam with topological charge $+1$.

-Eq. \ref{eq:spiral} provides the parametric equation for a continuous 1D spiral; to translate this behavior to an array of atoms, the spiral is given a finite radial width and atoms are placed uniform spacing inside the region.
+Eq. \ref{eq:spiral} provides the parametric equation for a continuous 1D spiral; to translate this behavior to an array of atoms, the spiral is given a finite radial width and atoms are placed with uniform spacing inside the region.
 To facilitate focusing, we include a central opaque region by restricting $\theta > 2\pi$.
 Locally, we opt to retain the square lattice distribution as in a complete plane.
 The atoms are located at positions $\mathbf{r}_n$, determined as the points on a uniform square grid of spacing $a$ that fall within a specified length from the radius of the spiral arm in Eq. \ref{eq:spiral}.
 Generally, this could be viewed as ``cutting" the opaque regions of a spiral Fresnel zone plate out of a complete square grid.
-We consider exciting the atomic ensemble with linearly polarized light, so maintaining orthogonal symmetry in the local geometry helps to maintain the polarization of the reflection and increase the cooperative effects.
+We consider exciting the atomic ensemble with linearly polarized light, so maintaining orthogonal symmetry in the local geometry better maintains the polarization of the reflection and increases the cooperative effects.

 To observe the optical properties of the system, the atoms are excited by a monochromatic, normally-incident Gaussian beam with uniform polarization in the $x$ direction.
-The scattering is subsequently normalized to the incident field intensity, unless stated otherwise.